Donidalorsen

 Donidalorsen, sold under the brand name Dawnzera, is a medication used to prevent attacks of hereditary angioedema.
 Donidalorsen is a prekallikrein-directed antisense oligonucleotide.
 It is given by injection under the skin (subcutaneous).

-Donidalorsen was approved for medical use in the United States in August 2025.
+Donidalorsen was approved for medical use in the United States in August 2025, and in the European Union in January 2026.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 Donidalorsen is indicated for prophylaxis to prevent attacks of hereditary angioedema.

 Mechanism of action

 Donidalorsen is an antisense oligonucleotide designed to treat hereditary angioedema (HAE) by targeting and reducing the production of prekallikrein (PKK), a key protein involved in triggering inflammatory mediators responsible for HAE attacks.
 It works by binding to the messenger RNA (mRNA) of the KLKB1 gene, which encodes prekallikrein, and promoting the breakdown of this mRNA.
 As a result, the synthesis of PKK protein is decreased.
 Lower PKK levels reduce the downstream production of bradykinin, a potent vasodilator implicated in the swelling episodes characteristic of HAE.
 Through this RNA-targeted mechanism, donidalorsen lowers the frequency and severity of angioedema attacks by interrupting the pathway responsible for excessive bradykinin generation.